Rinat Akhmetov: Activities during the Russian invasion

 Akhmetov is the largest donor to the United Armed Forces of Ukraine.
-According to a study by the Ukrainian publication of the NV, in April 2025, the largest donor among business groups in Ukraine was Akhmetov’s SCM Group.
+According to a study by the Ukrainian publication of the NV, in April 2025, the largest donor among business groups in Ukraine was Akhmetov's SCM Group.

-"I have said more than once and I will say it again: happy Donetsk, happy Donbas can only be in a united and happy Ukraine," he said on February 16, 2022.
+"I have said more than once and I will say it again: happy Donetsk, happy Donbas can only be in a united and happy Ukraine," he said on 16 February 2022.

-Financial Times reports that Rinat Akhmetov has allocated €100 million in humanitarian aid and support for the Ukrainian military during the 2022 Russian invasion of Ukraine.
+Financial Times reported in June 2022 that Rinat Akhmetov has allocated €100 million in humanitarian aid and support for the Ukrainian military during the first months of the 2022 Russian invasion of Ukraine.
 SCM businesses, the Rinat Akhmetov Foundation and Shakhtar Football Club have sent more than $223 million to help the country, the military and civilians during the 24 months of the full-scale invasion.

 As of May 2024 they have collectively provided over $258 million (more than €242 million) in aid.

+As of October 2025, sum of aid makes more than $350 million.
+As of February 2026 it makes $368 million.

-On February 22, as hundreds took to the streets of Mariupol to protest Russia's actions, Akhmetov announced SCM would pay ₴1 billion ($34 million) in taxes in advance to shore up state finances.
+On 22 February, as hundreds took to the streets of Mariupol to protest Russia's actions, Akhmetov announced SCM would pay ₴1 billion ($34 million) in taxes in advance to shore up state finances.

+Reflecting on the events leading up to the full-scale invasion, Akhmetov told The Guardian: "I arrived in Kyiv on 23 February to attend a meeting organised for businessmen by President Zelenskyy.
+A journalist asked me what, if there would be a full-scale invasion tomorrow, my actions would be.
+I responded: "I will stay in Ukraine, I will not leave or travel anywhere, I will be helping our military and our army to stand strong, and I'll be helping civilian people to survive."
+And it seems to me that I stuck to the promise".

 The Azovstal plant in Mariupol, owned by Akhmetov, was the site of fierce fighting during the Siege of Mariupol and was almost completely destroyed.

 In the comment to The Wall Street Journal Akhmetov stated that both steel plants in Mariupol were under Ukrainian control, but that the plants were temporarily shut down, saying, "Russian troops are turning Mariupol into rubble, killing Mariupol residents, and bombing the plants," he said.
 "Under no circumstances will these plants operate under Russian occupation."

+On 20 May 2022 Azovstal Steel Plant defenders had an order from higher command to surrender.
+Mr Akhmetov recalls his conversation with commander Denys Prokopenko just 15 minutes before they left the plant.
+"I said: "Denys, what can I do for you, what can I do for your guys"?
+"He responded: "You needn't worry about me, please take care of my men".
+This is how the "Heart of Azovstal" project came to life.